arjun7736/cli_todo/README.md

 # cli_todo
-a todo app works only in terminal
+a todo app works only in terminal(currently only on linux devices)

 ## clone it by this command
 git clone https://github.com/arjun7736/cli_todo.git